 Global public health is the health of populations in the global context; Koplan et al, 2009 define global health as “the area of study, research and practice that places a priority on improving health and achieving equity in health for all people worldwide”.
 Health plays an important part in many of the Sustainable Development Goals.

 Network members take interdisciplinary approaches to global public health research, to take into account different perspectives as the whole is larger than the sum of its parts. for example:

-For the Network, the Leads for the Global Public Health topics are:
+For the Network, the Lead for the Global Public Health topics is: